Rudeus Greyrat: Reception

-Upon the reveal of Rudeus' teenage persona, Yahoo praised the design due to how striking it was and looked forward to his role in the second season.
+Upon the reveal of Rudeus's teenage persona, Yahoo praised the design due to how striking it was and looked forward to his role in the second season.
 With the premiere of the anime's second season, But Why Though praised the writing as how the depressed Rudeus is able to continue working while becoming more social thanks to his new allies.
-The ending of the episode was praised as it highlighted Rudeus' growth when comparing the two seasons.
+The ending of the episode was praised as it highlighted Rudeus's growth when comparing the two seasons.
 Spiel Times noticed the character never used his actual power developed in the first season during the premiere and noticed such reason for that being his loneliness dilemma which they praised for the depth it helped to give the character.
-AnimeCorner found Rudeus' sense of departure from his lonely persona to be a major selling point of the season, as he gets over his apparent rejection from Eris despite finding his fighting sequences normal when compared with the works from the first season.
-Furthermore, LeysureBite website did not find the depression of Rudeus positive for the character, as he did not make meaningful interactions with other characters like he was known for in the previous season with Eris or other supporting characters.
+AnimeCorner found Rudeus's sense of departure from his lonely persona to be a major selling point of the season, as he gets over his apparent rejection from Eris despite finding his fighting sequences normal when compared with the works from the first season.
+Kotaku said that while Rudeus's story was meant for the sake of redemption, his arc in the second has a poor execution as he faces erectile dysfunction and depression by marrying both Sylphie and Roxy despite their mutual age gaps, making the story more problematic for the writer.

-Irfan Ghani Muhammad from Universitas Kiai Haji Achmad Siddiq Jember noticed Mushoku Tensei often tests Rudeus' morality from different point of views.
+Irfan Ghani Muhammad from Universitas Kiai Haji Achmad Siddiq Jember noticed Mushoku Tensei often tests Rudeus's morality from different point of views.
 His fears of the outside world change when Roxy starts training him and takes him through a ride across the town which changes the protagonist's point of view of how society works.
-The scholar mentions that as Rudeus grows up, his morals change and are challenged by Ruijerd when it comes to the idea of killing pets, something which the former does not approve.
+The scholar mentions that as Rudeus grows up, his morals change and are challenged by Ruijerd when it comes to the idea of killing other people, something which the former does not approve.
 This often leads to the main character thinking from another point of view to fill peaceful solutions to his problems with others, which expands on the idea of Rudeus becoming more active and mature than in his past life.
-Rudeus' style is challenged heavily when meeting Paul years after the family split and have a problem with their relationship.
+Rudeus's style is challenged heavily when meeting Paul years after the family split and have a problem with their relationship.
 Once again, Rudeus thinks about his personal problems from his previous life and searches for the most adequate solution to solve his dilemma with Paul and form a more genuine bond with his father, staying true to his decision having less regrets.
 Mindo Manihar Pasaribu from State Islamic University of North Sumatera notes Rudeus, who was previously a cowardly, weak, insecure character into a hard-working, strong, or fearless character who is more confident and compassionate; This makes the novels of Mushoku Tensei served as a major appeal to the audience.